RevitaAI/revitaai.github.io/fac-LEARNER-TOC.md

 * adding the students to the group (using the student email addresses) and sending them invitations.
 The student has to accept the invitation to join the group.
 * OR: the teacher shares a secret **key** with the students (e.g., by email).
 The key allows the student to join the group immediately (no invitation needed).
 The key is valid for 30 days (if the student has not joined in 30 days, a new key must be requested).
 To join a group using a key, go to <u>My groups (for student)</u>  ⇒ <u>Join a group</u>.

-### I'm a teacher — how can I create a group?

-The teacher can create any number of groups for students.
-To create a group:

-* Select from the Menu Bar:  My groups (for teacher) ⇒  Create New Group
-* Add to the form the name of the group, a short description (optional).
-Then click Create
-* The teacher can enter a list of students into the same form — their emails.
-The teacher can also attach additional teachers to the group.
-The students will receive an invitation — after they accept the invitation, they join the group.
-* **Recommended**: a more direct way to add students is to go to the Management  tab in the Teacher's Groups view, and click Show group key — the key is a long sequence of letters.
-The key can be given to the students, who use it to join the group themselves.
-* Recommended **for schools / universities**: A teacher can request the status of "Master of Domain" by contacting the Revita Team.
-A "Master" can add students within the school email domain, without invitation.

-After the group is created, the Group Library will appear.
-The teacher can **share** any story from her own private library to the library of her group.

-The teacher can follow the performance of the students in the Group by going to the <u>Analytics</u> tab.

 ### What does my rating mean?